top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/20-intermediate-design-document-template.md

 ##### Visualisation of the kMeans algorithm

-We want to show on a screen
+We want to show on a screen a visualisation of the kMeans algorithm.

 | **+**  | **-**  |
 | :------------: | :------------: |